BOPPALabs/.github/profile/README.md

 ## 👥 Who We Are

-We’re five friends pushing each other to improve as developers, designers, and problem-solvers.
+We’re a group of tinkerers with a shared love of knowledge pushing each other to improve as developers, designers, and problem-solvers.
 No fluff, just progress.

 This isn't a company.
 It’s a creative alliance.